 The Great Danger of Autism Wandering

 Losing a child thank to autism wandering, however, is not uncommon.
 On March 21, 2017, WebMD posted an article, “Autism Greatly Boosts Risk of Drowning.”
-A new study revealed that kids on the spectrum are a whopping 160 TIMES MORE LIKELY to drown then the general pediatric public.
+A new study revealed that kids on the spectrum are a whopping 160 TIMES MORE LIKELY to drown than the general pediatric public.

 That’s frightening, but I can’t say I’m surprised.
 The problem is less that kids with autism are left unattended at pool parties, which is how many non-autistic children drown.
 It’s got more to do with an autistic’s child lack of awareness of danger and attraction to water.
-If they do not survive, most often it’s a water related death like drowning.
+If they do not survive, most often it’s a water-related death like drowning.

 Autism & Wandering